andrinr/IC-prediction/README.md

 In nature $x_0$ is given by the spatial distribution of mass and to some extent their velocity.
 The velocity on the axis tangential to the viewer cannot be determined.
 The primary inspiration for the approximate inverse simulation model $f^{\prime}$ comes from conditional generative models for image generation / analysis.
 Therefore we perform a 3D mass assignment of the given objects, where discrete convolution, pooling and similar operations can be learned on.

 There are certain properties, which are assumed to hold for correct IC's.
 Generally we think the mass distribution is a Gaussian Noise.
 Usually the IC is constructed by sampling random white noise on a grid with fixed distances.
 Then a specific discrete convolution operator is applied to obtain a gaussian distribution.

-This process is oftentimes repeated with a more fine grained grid overlapping the corase first grid.
+A specific example on how to generate random intial conditions can be found in src/experiments/IC.ipynb.

 Furthermore the power spectrum of the distribution should follow a certain distribution.
 As for the training of the model, we can experiment with encoding the IC constraints in the loss function, however this is optional.
-The most simple case is to simply leverage a voxel wise MSE error, Stadel has proposed to use the cross power spectrum between the truth and predictions.
+The most simple case is to simply leverage a voxel wise MSE error.

 ## Intermediate Learning Projects